 When used with heavy body paint, they leave distinct square edge marks similar to palette knife.

 You will also hear 'shader brush', which is typically a bright brush with longer bristles.

 A filbert is a flat brush with long bristles and has an oval-shaped head.
 You will notice it has a body of a flat brush and a tip like a round brush.
 They can make a variety of marks, and hence it is a commonly used brush.

 Similar to flat brushes, they can also be used for bold strokes.
 When used sideways, they create tapered marks with smooth edges.
 They are great for making linear strokes and blending colors without leaving clear marks.

-The versatile filbert is an artist favorite.
+The versatile filbert brush is an artist favorite.

 6. Angled Brush

 An angled brush is a flat brush with a slanted tip.
 Hence is also known as the slanted brush.

 It is used for painting clean curves, creating shapes and lines that vary in thickness and coverage.
 Thinner lines can be drawn using the tip of the brush.

 They are ideal for sharp edges, creating zig-zag strokes, and double loading to get a mixed look.
 They work well for calligraphy.
 Angled paintbrushes are comfortable for artists who paint on an easel.